clockworklabs/spacetime-docs/docs/unity/part-3.md

 ### Adding the Multiplayer Functionality

 Now we have to change what happens when you press the "Continue" button in the name dialog window.
 Instead of calling start game like we did in the single player version, we call the `create_player` reducer on the SpacetimeDB module using the auto-generated code.
-Open `UIUsernameChooser.cs`.
+Open `Assets/_Project/Username/UIUsernameChooser.cs`.

 **Append to the top of UIUsernameChooser.cs**